As important as our care is for patients it is equally important that we care for their loved ones.

 From this point, people can 'self-refer', asking us for help if required.
 We will then initially provide a bereavement assessment, so that we can determine the appropriate level of help that's required and to provide suitable support, through trained counsellors and volunteers.

 Bereavement support sessions can help people work through their grief and become more resilient.
-Sessions are provided one to one at the hospice, but there is also the opportunity to attend a therapeutic support group.
+Sessions are provided one to one at the hospice usually but are over the telephone and via video call during the Covid 19 pandemic.

 Evenings of Remembrance